eonist/eonist.github.io/_posts/_temp/_2017-09-28-future-mind.md

 - GUI app for SPM
 - Opensource hiring bot that checks your opensource skills
 - Distil.io github contrib system for book synopsises
+- A fin tech SaaS that recommends small bets that are improbable but may yield big. blackswans

 ### Ethical apps:
 - The entire stack must be open-source